Strong Bay of Plenty economic confidence fuels creation of more jobs

 "People are definitely also willing to spend money and the city is cracking along," he said.

-Rotorua Mayor Steve Chadwick said there has been a substantial business investment in the area in the past few years with new businesses coming in and existing businesses reinvesting and extending their offerings.
+Rotorua Mayor Steve Chadwick said there had been a substantial business investment in the area in the past few years with new businesses coming in and existing businesses reinvesting and extending their offerings.

 "That points to confidence in our local economy which is translating into more jobs and contributing to the general growth we're seeing, including population growth," she said.